 You have less flexibility when it comes to moving compared to someone who rents.
 A tenant can move away from an area as soon as they fulfill the notice period.
 A homeowner likely depends on selling their property in order to buy another.

 Renting the property out keeps you tethered to the area.
-Even if you’re away, you as the landlord are responsible for maintenance and upkeep.
+Even if you’re away, you as the landlord are responsible for maintenance and upkeep, unless you hire a property management company.

 Pros of Renting a Home: